|

 ||||

-value, all things considered.
 We picked this up during the same Costco visit with the thinking that if it’s a red Rhône variety, it’s fair game for Red Wings hockey.
 The price tag was also very hard to resist.
 2006 Las Rocas de San Alejandro Garnacha Vinas Viejas

 Calatayud, 14.5% alc., $10.99: Clean dark color, with earth, tar and black fruit